poxiest/CalendarApplication/CalendarApplication/res/README.md

 ### 1. **Controller**

 The `Controller` package is responsible for handling interactions with the user, both through headless (CLI) and interactive modes.

+The controller also handles any kind of IO operation in the application, it is responsible for the export command in the application (adhering to MVC).

+Interfaces are introduced for controller, exporting and commands for scalability and extensibility.

+Commands Design Pattern is used for all the calendar commands, making it extensible for new commands and support undo if needed.

+Custom exceptions are thrown with proper error message making it easier for the user to understand what went wrong where.
 #### **Interfaces**

 - **`ICalendarController`**: Defines the commands for both interactive and headless modes of calendar operations.
 - **`ICalendarExporter`**: Interface for exporting events to various formats (currently only CSV).

 #### **Package `impl`**

 - **`CalendarControllerFactory`**: Factory class that initializes the correct `CalendarController` based on the selected mode (`--mode`).

 #### **Package `commands`**

 - **Command Design Pattern**: The package is built using the Command Design Pattern, enabling easy addition of new commands.

     - **Interfaces**:
         - **`Command`**: Defines a common interface for all command classes.
-        - **`CommandProperties`**: Enum that categorizes different types of commands (e.g., add, remove, update events).
+        - **`CommandProperties`**: Enum that categorizes different types of commands (e.g., create, update, copy events, etc).

-    - **Package `impl`**: Contains concrete implementations for the different calendar operations (e.g., creating, updating, deleting events).
+    - **Package `impl`**: Contains concrete implementations for the different calendar operations ( e.g., creating, updating, deleting events).

 #### **Package `exporter`**

 - **CSV Export**: Contains functionality for exporting events to CSV format.
     - **Constants**: Defines ICalendarExporter implementations for different file extensions (CSV for now).

 #### **Exceptions**